oracle/graal/substratevm/DEBUGINFO.md

 ----------------------------

-n.b. this is only of interest to those who want to understand how the debug info implemetation works or want to trouble shoot problems encountered during debugging that might relate to the debug info encoding.
+n.b. this is only of interest to those who want to understand how the debug info implementation works or want to trouble shoot problems encountered during debugging that might relate to the debug info encoding.

-The objdump command can be used to display the dbeug info embedded into a native image.
-The following commands (which all assume the target binary is called hello) can be used to display all currentyl generated content:
+The objdump command can be used to display the debug info embedded into a native image.
+The following commands (which all assume the target binary is called hello) can be used to display all currently generated content:

     $ objdump --dwarf=info hello > info